Why Nowra property trends showcase Shoalhaven’s appeal

 Shoalhaven Heads

-Just a short distance east of Nowra is Shoalhaven Heads.
-Once a small fishing village, the town has grown to become a thriving tourist hotspot with over 3,000 residents.
-Its location on the mouth of the Shoalhaven River has made it popular with retirees looking to settle down as well as those wanting to capitalise on the tourism boom.
+Just a short drive east of Nowra is Shoalhaven Heads.
+Once a small fishing village, the town has grown to become a thriving tourist hotspot with more than 3,000 residents.
+Its location on the mouth of the river has made it popular with retirees looking to settle down as well as those wanting to capitalise on the tourism boom.

 Population: 3,254